tng unit test shows errors

 The next question is why the test(s) fail(s).

-#5 Updated by Roland Schulz about 3 years ago
+#5 Updated by Roland Schulz over 3 years ago

 Shouldn't the unit test have failed?
 I understand that it wasn't an error.
 But I'm wondering that if an error was (wrongly) detected, it seems odd that the unit test passed.
 I just want to make sure that if a real error happens in the future it isn't missed because the error isn't propagated incorrectly.

-#7 Updated by Mark Abraham about 3 years ago
+#7 Updated by Mark Abraham over 3 years ago

 Magnus Lundborg wrote: